Living Thinking

 face a challenge in life, to face a Trial, means to engage in just that

-personal teaching which belongs specifically to our individually most
+personal teaching which belongs specifically to our individually and is

 Consider a marriage for example, or the